RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Embedding Database

-You can embed a database by using this format `![[database file name.md]]`, it'll show a dataview query of the database.
+You can embed a database in another note by using this format `![[database file name.md]]`, it'll show a dataview query of the database.

 ## Exporting Data